ltdrdata/ComfyUI-Manager/README.md

 ![missing-list](misc/missing-list.png)

-* Currently, support is only provided for extension nodes that can be installed in the form of "git-clone".
+* Currently, support is not available for custom nodes that can only be downloaded through civitai.